Muffin Nirvana …

 - Cool in the pans for about 5 minutes or until the muffins are beginning to set and are cool enough to handle.
 Remove the muffins to wire racks to cool completely.

-If using frozen blueberries, keep them in the freezer until you are ready to add them to the batter.
-This will prevent the berries from staining the batter purple.
+Frozen blueberries: If using frozen blueberries, keep them in the freezer until you are ready to add them to the batter.
+This will help to prevent the berries from staining the batter purple.

-To freeze, wrap individually and store in freezer bags.
+Freezing: To freeze these muffins, wrap individually and store in freezer bags.
 They will thaw in about 45 minutes or can be gently defrosted at 50% power in the microwave in about 20-30 seconds.